friemen/reactnet/README.md

     "Enqueue a new update/propagation cycle that will process a seq of result maps, remove links, which match the remove-by predicate, add new links and propagate the values in the {Reactive -> [v t]} map.
-    An implementation should delegate to update-and-propagate!
+    An implementation should delegate to update-and-propagate
     function.")
   (scheduler [netref]
     "Return the scheduler.")